webcirque/webmp/README.md

 # webmp

 Webcirque Web Media Player for Web platforms.
-Licensed under GNU AGPL v3 License.
+Licensed under MIT License.

 **Warning**: This piece of software is still a work in progress (in beta), and lots of features are not guaranteed to work.